-Africa is a huge continent, with climates ranging from Mediterranean to equatorial.
-Expect low-lying areas to be hotter and more humid and high-lying areas cooler.
+Africa is a vast continent, with climates ranging from Mediterranean to equatorial.
+Expect low-lying areas to be hotter and more humid and the high-lying regions to be cooler.
 Local geographical features such as mountains, lakes and the sea can affect weather patterns by lowering temperatures and bringing more rain and wind.

 Weather impacts on what you are likely to see, and on what to pack.
 So, here is a broad outline of sub-Saharan African climates:

 • This area is close to the equator and so seasonal fluctuations in temperature are largely insignificant.

 • Expect generally warm weather, although temperatures can drop significantly during and after rainy weather, and at night.

 • Temperatures will vary between 20º to 40º Celsius.

 • The main rainy season is from April to May, with a lighter, second rainy season from mid-October to December.